The Complete Guide to Grasse Perfume

-Galimard supplied some of the most famous people in France during his time, including King Louis of France, with things like with olive oil and perfumes.
-Since initially, the perfume industry was made for gloves, the perfume industry evolved from that, but for a long time, they were integrated in each other.
+Galimard supplied some of the most famous people in France during his time, including King Louis of France, with things like such as olive oil and perfumes.
+Since initially, the perfume industry was made for gloves, the perfume industry evolved from that, but for a long time, they were integrated into each other.

 Today, Galimard uses the same process of perfume making which helped make the brand famous, and it is following the traditions of its founder Jean de Galimard.

 Galimard’s perfume-making has mainly been focused on using the flowers that are natural resources of Grasse, which are jasmine, rose, lavender, orange flower, and tuberose.

 The scents are then extracted from the flowers in order to create exquisite perfume.

 Galimard is the third oldest perfumery in the world.